ArvinVeiyon/WFB-ng-for-all/Setup-HOWTO.md

 3. Generate encryption keys for ground station and drone: `wfb_keygen`.
 You need to put `gs.key` to `/etc/gs.key` on the ground station and `drone.key` to `/etc/drone.key` on the drone.
 4. Add `net.core.bpf_jit_enable = 1` to /etc/sysctl.conf.
 Reload sysctl.
 5. Create `/etc/wifibroadcast.cfg` with following content:
-   both for gs and drone:
+   common part for gs and drone:
    ```
    [common]
    wifi_channel = 161     # 161 -- radio channel @5825 MHz, range: 5815–5835 MHz, width 20MHz